 - Pull your hair into a low ponytail.

 - Tease the top section of your ponytail until you’ve made a little ball of volume.

 - Flip the ponytail’s smoother bottom section over the teased area, haphazardly wrapping the ends around the ponytail base, and pin in place.

 - Muss it all up with your fingers and enjoy the finished look.

-- Then flip your head over, gather your hair into a high ponytail, and roll your bun form down, pulling out as many pieces as you please—the messier, the better.
+- Then flip your head over, gather your hair into a high ponytail, and tie your strands in a bun, pulling out as many pieces as you please—the messier, the better.

 Learn to Do a Messy Bun with Justine Marjan

 Those with bangs can still get in on the fun—the bangs add a little something extra to the standard look.